garrywma/LightWaveRFSmartthingsLocalDeviceCreator/README.md

 Copy and paste the code into a new smartapp in the Smartthings api.

+When you install the app you will be prompted for your LightWaveRF Connect username and password and the address of the Node.js server (from Adam's code) and the LightwaveRF link on your network.
+You can safely ignore the prompt for Assign A Name and Set for Specific Modes.
+Tapping Done and Installing the app creates the devices

 If you are having issues setting up Adam's server then please refer to the smartthings community thread,

 https://community.smartthings.com/t/lightwave-rf-integration-uk/23875/447